tazama-lf/docs/Guides/demo-ui-guide.md

 To edit an entity (debtor or creditor) or an account, click on the edit icon
 ![edit-entity-account](../images/demo-edit-entity-account.png)

-On the entity pop-up modal it is possible to edit the Full name, Birth Date, City of Birth and Country of Birth.
+On the entity pop-up modal it is possible to edit the Full name, Birth Date, City of Birth, Country of Birth and Mobile number.
 ![edit-entity-info](../images/demo-edit-entity-info.png)
+Note: The mobile number format is validated according to the ISO20022 standard https://www.iso20022.org/standardsrepository/type/PhoneNumber

 It is also possible to edit the Account Name on the account pop-up modal.
 ![edit-account-info](../images/demo-edit-account-info.png)